FAQ

 • What is “recovery” and why is it important?

 Recovery is often found through taking care of your body post training/game.
-This includes stretching, getting 8 hours of sleep, and drinking plenty of water.
+This includes stretching, getting at least 8 hours of sleep, and drinking plenty of water.

 Share by: